Do Suffering Bottoms Go To Heaven?

 “You’ve been clinging on all this time, what are you saying, hey!”

-Seizing the chance, Naru charged.
-It was a mercy the engine wasn’t running yet.
-He grabbed Gyu-yeon’s broad shoulders with both hands, shoved his face forward, and rubbed against him like before.
+Seizing the chance, Naru charged at Gyu-yeon.
+It was a huge relief the engine wasn’t started yet.
+He grabbed his broad shoulders with both hands, shoved his face forward, and rubbed his face against Gyu-yeon’s body just like before.

-Gyu-yeon felt like he might lose his mind in a different way.
-Startled by the sudden cling, he showed no sign of letting go—in fact, he only clung tighter in the small space between them, which was maddening.
+Gyu-yeon felt like he could go crazy in a different way.
+He was already startled by the sudden cling, and he showed no sign of letting go—in fact he clung even in a space where there were only the two of them, which was maddening.

 “Get off.”